Starting an Ohio LLC

 Avoid the Hassle!

-LLC Formation + Registered Agent + Web Presence
+LLC Formation + Registered Agent + Business Identity

 4. Draft Your Operating Agreement

-Ohio law doesn’t require LLCs to adopt an operating agreement, but it’s a good idea to have one, anyway.
-An operating agreement outlines the internal rules governing your LLC, along with the roles and duties of its members.
+Ohio law doesn’t require LLCs to adopt an operating agreement, but it’s still a good idea to have one.
+An operating agreement outlines the internal rules governing your Ohio LLC, along with the roles and duties of its members.

 What is in an operating agreement?